 Dryer Balls

-Fed up with the offending scent of even unscented dryer sheets, I hunted for an alternative.
-I’d never heard of these before, but I won’t go back to dryer sheets.
+Fed up with the offending scent of even unscented dryer sheets, one Survival Mom team member hunted for an alternative.
+When she found these, she swore she’d never go back to dryer sheets.
 Ever.
-I even converted my husband and son.
-I gift these to preppers and non-preppers alike.
-These are the ones I use, and they’ll have to pry them out of my cold, dead hands.
+She even converted her husband and son and gifts them to preppers and non-preppers alike.
+These are the ones she uses and says they’ll have to pry them out of her cold, dead hands.

 Soapnuts